Dmitry099/senior/README.md

 This one is fairly simple: each person gets a number of dots and uses them to vote on which projects are big and small.
 More dots mean more time and effort is required.
 Fewer dots indicate a fairly straightforward and quick item.

+Comparing Story Point Estimations and T-Shirt Sizing Both Story Point Estimations and T-Shirt Sizing are useful for estimating the amount of work required to complete a story.
+They're also similar in that they both use a scale from 1 to 10, with 1 being the smallest amount of effort and 10 being the largest amount of effort.
+However, there are some key differences between them: Story Point Estimations use abstract units such as "hours" or "days" while T-Shirt Sizing uses concrete units like "inches" or "pounds".
+This means that if you want to compare two estimates using different scales (for example, if someone gives you an estimate in hours,but you want to know how long it would take using T-shirt sizes), then you'll need some conversion factor between those two scales before doing so.

 ###What is Kanban
 Kanban is a subsect of the Agile methodology and functions within the broader Agile mentality.
 The Agile philosophy is all about adaptive planning, early delivery, and continuous improvement—all of which Kanban can support.